Covid 19 coronavirus: NZ Treasury unveils record bond tender programme

 Yields for 2023 bonds rose by 8 basis points and 15 basis points for the 2029s.
 When bond prices fall, yields rise.

-"The issuance planned by NZDM over this quarter is of an order of magnitude never before seen in New Zealand," Bank of NZ said in a commentary.
+"The issuance planned by NZDM over this quarter is of an order of magnitude never before seen in New Zealand," Bank of NZ said.

 Previously, the biggest year of issuance was at the tail end of the Global Financial Crisis - the 2010/11 fiscal year - when the total came to $19.5b.